Show your employees the whole process

 It all starts with onboarding.
 This is true in the literal sense, of course; a new hire’s first week on the job consists of learning the ins and outs of the company they’ve just joined.
 In a larger sense, though, onboarding is evidence of a company’s maturity and sophistication.
 Thoughtful onboarding processes remain necessary long after that first week, and, if executed properly, pay continual dividends over the (hopefully) long course of an employee’s tenure.
-Good onboarding helps break down inter-company silos and prevents veteran employees from leaving the company and taking valuable institutional knowledge with them.
+Good onboarding helps break down intercompany silos and prevents veteran employees from leaving the company and taking valuable institutional knowledge with them.
 It is a transparent process, the scope of which is easy for any employee to identify.

 Too many companies are failing in their efforts to solve this equation.
 Before explaining how the process can be improved, however, it’s helpful to first ask what onboarding really consists of.
 On its face, this would seem like an easy question to answer.
 Many people, however, are stumped when their basic assumptions of the process are interrogated.
 Does onboarding only occur once, when someone joins a company for the first time?
 If that’s the case, what do we call the process of training when someone transitions to an entirely new team, or into an entirely new role?
 How about when a new technology is introduced and mass adoption is necessary?